 Applicants with a 2.2 Honours award in a relevant discipline may apply.

-We welcome applicants for all areas of health and social care sector who have responsibility for, or an interest in leading/managing or working on health projects and service improvement programmes.
+Applicants are welcome from all areas of the health and social care sector who have responsibility for, or an interest in leading/managing or working on health projects and service improvement programmes.
 Not limited to but including digital health, medicine, public health, nursing and midwifery, health and welling, acute care, health education, health promotion, primary care, disability services, services for older persons, mental health services, emergency management, quality improvement services, patient safety, and human resources, in the statutory, voluntary and community sector.